 Testers should be close enough to the pour location to keep an eye on any concrete being placed, yet far enough away to ensure that freshly-cast test cylinders do not have far to travel to their curing site and are not disturbed by construction personnel.

 Concrete test cylinders should be secured while in transit.
-Minimizing the amount of impact during stop-and-go driving will help freshly cured concrete test cylinders break to their maximum potential strength.
+This will minimize the amount of impact during stop-and-go driving and will help freshly cured concrete test cylinders break to their maximum potential strength.

-Are you ready to make your concrete testing cylinders now?
+Need help making your concrete testing cylinders…now?
 For more information about concrete testing cylinders and the process of making them, contact our team.